Mirinda: Advertising

 A campaign between 1994 and 1996 used the tag-line "The Taste is in Mirinda" with the Blue Man Group.
 In some markets, including Mexico, the Blue Man Group campaign re-launched Mirinda away from a multi-flavour positioning to a brand solely focused on the orange flavour.
-The Blue Man Group campaign showed the Blue Man Group competing to drink orange Mirinda and celebrating a successful drink with an open-mouth exclamation of 'Mirindaaaa'.
-Also in Mexico, Mirinda launched a campaign with the Pokémon anime series aimed at children with a promotion of gadgets with the characters of the manga series.

 Mirinda advertising campaigns have been handled by Pepsi's stable of creative agencies, including BBDO and J. Walter Thompson.

-Mirinda has good sales in India.
-It uses "Pagalpanti Bhi Zaruri Hai" ("Madness is also needed" in Hindi) as sales tagline while Indian actress Asin is the brand ambassador of Mirinda in India.
-It also launched the "Mirinda Pagalpanti League" campaign in India to connect youths around the nation and share their fun stories on TV commercials.
-Coca-Cola's brand Fanta is the major competitor of Mirinda in the Indian markets.
-The most popular flavours of Mirinda in India include orange and lime.

 Mirinda regularly introduces special movie-themed editions in Asia.
 Recent ones included Batman (blueberry) and Superman (fruit punch).
 Mirinda has also recently released a new flavour of drinks called Mirinda creme.
 They come in three flavours: mango, raspberry and lime.

-Mirinda was briefly sold in Australia during the 1990s.
-In the 1990s, KFC in Australia switched from the Coca-Cola to the Pepsi family of soft drinks.
-It then sold Mirinda Orange and Mirinda Lemon, before later changing to Sunkist and Solo when the Australian Pepsi bottler gained the rights to the Schweppes/Dr Pepper brands.
-In the 2010s and 2020s, Mirinda syrups were available at Big W department stores.